ajaymittur/CollegeDashboard/README.md

 # CollegeDashboard

-A super intuitive web application that allows a student to enter and display his/her marks, attendance, provide his CGPA and essentially an overview of his/her performance, along with a striking visual representation of the above data with the help of graphs and charts.
+A super intuitive web application that allows a student to share notes, enter and display his/her marks, attendance, provide his CGPA and essentially an overview of his/her performance, along with a striking visual representation of the above data with the help of graphs and charts.

 ## Tech Stack